Passed AWS Certified Solutions Architect Associate

 2 months (January-February 2020)

-I learned that the Solutions Architect Associate exam will be revised after March 23, 2020, so I started studying in a hurry.
+I learned that the Solutions Architect Associate exam would be revised after March 23, 2020, so I hastily started studying.

 https://aws.amazon.com/jp/certification/coming-soon/